greenaddress/bitcoin_ndk/README.md

 The docker image assumes the repo is mounted as a volume to /repo.

-Many thanks to https://github.com/morristech/android-ifaddrs for the ifaddrs files and to the Core and Knots team.
+Many thanks to the Core and Knots team.